Asset Protection: Tax & Financial Aspects (17.5 hrs)

 After reading Chapter 3, participants will be able to:

-1. Recognize ways to hold property, what taxpayers must do before beginning an asset protection program, and the advantages and disadvantages of holding property individually and through a sole proprietorship specifying how these pitfalls can be avoided.
+1. Recognize the ways to hold property and what taxpayers must do before beginning an asset protection program.

-8. Specify the advantages and disadvantages of a limited liability company (LLC), problems associated with its newness, and how professional firms, joint ventures, and families can benefit from establishing LLCs.
+3. Identify the advantages and disadvantages of a limited liability company (LLC) and problems associated with its relatively recent history.

 Protecting Assets: Bankruptcy